 The idiom of “pushing yourself beyond your limits” should not apply when you’re dealing with something as serious as your heart condition.
 Doing intense endurance training to heart patients is typically not advised (unless your doctor or rehabilitation specialist tells you otherwise) because it can potentially lead to scarring, hypertrophy, and dilation.

-E-Biking can help reverse heart damage
+Riding an electric bicycle can help reverse heart damage

 You may be surprised to hear this, but research has observed that heart damage can, in fact, be reversed – or at least be improved – by a regular exercise regime.
 Typically, it is advised for patients to do this before the age of 65, as there is less chance of heart plasticity after that age.

-However, there are still many cases of heart patients in their 70s and 80s who have ridden their e-Bikes even after having heart attacks, bypass surgeries, and transplants.
+However, there are still many cases of heart patients in their 70s and 80s who have ridden their e-bikes even after having heart attacks, bypass surgeries, and transplants.
 There are even patients with pacemakers who now avidly ride their e-Bikes without issue and have in fact noted that their e-Bikes have brought their sense of freedom and mobility back into their lives.

 In the most encouraging of cases, there are even heart patients who have built up their heart’s strength enough to reverse some of the damage, the result of which has saved their lives.

-Other e-Bike benefits to your heart health
+Other e-bike benefits to your heart health

 Though you may be dealing with serious heart issues, you want to make sure you’re not being completely immobile: living a sedentary lifestyle can lead to potential other ailments or can even worsen your heart condition.